jgcmeteo/photogeoref/README.md

 `gdal_viewshed -md 30000 -ox observerX -oy ObserverY -oz heightoverdem -vv 1 inputdem.tif outputviewshed.tif`

 `imgfname`
 &ensp;     Full path to a RGB tiff with the photograph to be georeferenced.
 It should be the full image, not cropped.
-Images can be processed, contains annotations and modifications but dimensions should be preserved
+Images can be processed, contain annotations and modifications but dimensions should be preserved

 `GCPfname`
 &ensp;     Full path to a comma-separated-values file (csv) with Ground Control Points.
 Its is advisable to include the observer and the target position.